fchoi0505/Wine_Ratings_Prices/README.md

 In PostgreSQL a new server called **CodeAvengers** was created in which we establish the host as our AWS endpoint.
 Then, we created a new database called **MachineLearningProject**, which contained the tables above.

 The final, cleansed data set database table schema in PostgreSQL was created through Python Pandas.
 To establish the connection for our AWS RDS and PostgreSQL database, psycopg2 was imported and `cursor.execute` used.
-Next, the country_regions data table was populated via csv import so the joined tables (creating a new table called DATA_COMBINED), could be queried or exported as a csv file for import into other tool such as Tableau.
+Next, the country_regions data table was populated via csv import so the joined tables (creating a new table called DATA_COMBINED), could be queried or exported as a csv file for import into other tools such as Tableau.

 ### Machine Learning: